-USS San Antonio is currently fully engaged in “Integrated Phase” training and preparing for global operational environments in Norfolk, VA.
+USS San Antonio is currently undergoing a scheduled planned maintenance availability period at Earl Shipyard in Portsmouth, Va.
 This ship is the first amphibious transport dock of the twelve-ship San Antonio class.

 San Antonio will be used to transport and land Marines, their equipment and supplies by embarked air cushion or conventional landing craft or Expeditionary Fighting Vehicles, augmented by helicopters or vertical take off and landing aircraft.
 She will support amphibious assault, special ops, or expeditionary warfare missions through the first half of the 21st Century.